jacobvsdanniel/LORE/README.md

 This is enough for preparing your custom dataset with correct data formats.

-However, to run the following scenario and reproduce expected results, please download the [LORE PMKB-CV](https://doi.org/10.5281/zenodo.14607639) dataset and uncompress to ./PMKB-CV
+However, to run the following scenarios and reproduce expected results, please download the [LORE PMKB-CV](https://doi.org/10.5281/zenodo.14607639) dataset and uncompress to ./PMKB-CV

 - Scenario: k-fold cross validation
   - Saves predicted association scores